 Mental health and well-being are essential aspects of life.
 During this time, and always, remember that you are not alone.
 It takes bravery and strength to create and maintain boundaries, to make changes to long-held relationship patterns, and to ask for help.
 It can be challenging to share of yourself.
 And as author Glennon Doyle says, “You can do hard things.”

-Connect with your ability to be nurtured and participate as a co-creator in your own healing journey with the four-part collection Meditations for Healing, with Devi Brown, available in the Chopra App.
+Connect with your ability to be nurtured and participate as a co-creator in your own healing at the Chopra Health Retreat, an immersive journey to mental, emotional and physical well-being.